osu-crypto/libOTe/AUDIT.md

   small-instance attack margin, an `F_9` regular-noise case, the large-field limit, and the stationary 64-bit pseudo-distance floor.

+## AUD-201: Quasi-cyclic Silent VOLE decomposed extension-field elements

+Status: fixed

+Affected code:

+- Quasi-cyclic compression in `SilentVoleSender` and `SilentVoleReceiver`.

+Concern:

+The quasi-cyclic encoder is a binary linear code.
+Applying it independently to the bits of a `block` does not turn it into a code over GF(2^128); it produces 128 copies of the same binary code.
+In particular, stationary GF(2^128) noise projects to many binary noise vectors with the same support and the same code matrix.
+This falls outside the extension-field model and resembles the fixed-code correlation that the SSD analysis warns must be avoided.
+Unlike the other structured encoders, the quasi-cyclic encoder has no `mulConst` operation that couples extension components.

+Impact:

+The public Silent VOLE API admitted a nominal GF(2^128) construction whose security could only be analyzed through its correlated binary projections.
+The large-field parameter model therefore did not describe the instantiated code.

+Resolution:

+Quasi-cyclic compression is now explicitly binary-only.
+Silent OT retains it: although Silent OT stores 128 instances in each `block`, each bit lane is a separate binary protocol instance.
+Silent VOLE rejects `MultType::QuasiCyclic` during configuration, before allocating or consuming setup state, and retains a defensive rejection in the unreachable compression branch.
+Extension-field Silent VOLE must use an encoder that invokes the coefficient context's component-mixing operation.

+Verification:

+- `Vole_Silent_QuasiCyclic_test` verifies that both Silent VOLE roles reject QC without becoming configured.
+- The existing quasi-cyclic Silent OT test continues to exercise the supported binary construction.

 ## AUD-202: Small extension-field contexts did not mix base-field components

 Status: fixed